Abrahdar

-Abrahdar (ابره در, also Romanized as Abrehdar; also known as Ābardarreh, Abradar, and Abredar) is a village in Kharrazan Rural District, in the Central District of Tafresh County, Markazi Province, Iran.
-At the 2006 census, its population was 215, in 101 families.
+Abrahdar (ابره در) (Note: Also romanized as Abrehdar; also known as Ābardarreh, Abradar, and Abredar) is a village in Kharrazan Rural District of the Central District in Tafresh County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 215 in 101 households.
+The following census in 2011 counted 229 people in 111 households.
+The 2016 census measured the population of the village as 133 people in 77 households.